AvishaiBarnoy/DeepCook/README.md

 In the future there will be more options except the single random meal generator.

 ## Help
-There are not known issues, but the program is not really in any mature phase.
+There are no known issues, but the program is not really in any mature phase.

 ## Author
 Contributors names and contact info